This is a short list of issues you will encounter if you try to use the native Android BLE stack directly…

 - We've created a feature request to allow for wildcards in the built-in ScanFilter class, to allow for more flexible scanning. https://issuetracker.google.com/issues/77544858.
 Unfortunately, Google closed it as working as designed.

-- For release 2.52.16, we have added a hack to get around this problem.
+- We have added a hack to get around this problem.
 However, it's possible the hack will stop working in future OS releases.

 Android M Issues

 - Every major OS release introduces new challenges with implementing BLE but M is particularly problematic...